Bayesian prediction for physical models with application to the optimization of the synthesis of pharmaceutical products using chemical kinetics: Methodology

-and $w_u$ being the $u$th element of $\mathbf{w}$.
+and $w_{0u}$ being the $u$th element of $\mathbf{w}_0$.
 The predictive distribution given by (\ref{emul}) is conditional on the correlation parameters, $\boldsymbol{\alpha} = \left(\alpha_1,\dots,\alpha_{U}\right)$.
-We replace these values by their marginal posterior mode \citep[e.g.][]{OW2016} although a fully Bayesian approach could be taken.
+We replace these values by their marginal posterior mode \citep[e.g.][]{OW2016} although a fully Bayesian approach could be taken with these parameters integrated out with respect to their posterior distribution, conditional on $\mathbf{Z}$.